Whales, Glaciers & Photography: Lead Photo Safaris as a Guide in Alaska

 WHO WE’RE LOOKING FOR:

 All Gastineau Guiding tours are fully-guided, small group experiences, taking guests off the beaten track to places most other companies don’t go.
-Small groups of anywhere from 6-20 guests mean more communication, more personal attention, and more time off the bus and on the trails.
+Small groups of anywhere from 6-20 guests means more communication, more personal attention, and more time off the bus and on the trails.
 This is why our employees aren’t just guides, they’re naturalist interpreters.

 We’re looking for strong communicators who can maintain a professional attitude and appearance while sharing their knowledge and passion for photography and the natural history of Southeast Alaska.
 Gastineau Guiding proves extensive training beginning mid-April, with seasons coming to a close in late September.
 Full season availability is not required but preferred.